TomDobbs/Paribas_Kaggle_Comp/README.md

-# Paribas_Kaggle_Comp
+# BNP Paribas Cardif Claims Management
-Can you accelerate BNP Paribas Cardif's claims management process?
+## Can you accelerate BNP Paribas Cardif's claims management process?

 As a global specialist in personal insurance, BNP Paribas Cardif serves 90 million clients in 36 countries across Europe, Asia and Latin America.